CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/auto-apptainer.md

 ```test
 auto-apptainer
 ```
-By deafault, this lists all the Apptainer packages availabe.
+By deafault, this lists all the Apptainer packages available.
 From the list you can select the backage to be installed.

 Alternatively you can add a fltering criteria to the command.
 In this case only those containers whose name or one of commands that the container provides, matches the search creiteria, are listed.